-In a society which has largely acquiesced to the "dictatorship of relativism", 2 Catholic Christians are called to adhere to Gospel values and to practise moral choices which often are "contrary to the world's behaviour".
-3 This call is particularly pertinent to those Catholics who hold positions of governance, leadership and other key posts in Catholic schools, where the values of the Gospel and the teaching of the Church should be at the heart of the integral formation of the children and young people in their care.
+In a society which has largely acquiesced to the "dictatorship of relativism" Catholic Christians are called to adhere to Gospel values and to practise moral choices which often are "contrary to the world's behaviour".
+This call is particularly pertinent to those Catholics who hold positions of governance, leadership and other key posts in Catholic schools, where the values of the Gospel and the teaching of the Church should be at the heart of the integral formation of the children and young people in their care.
 As such, the selection of candidates for these posts is crucial.

-The Catholic Bishops' Conference of England and Wales requires that those appointed as foundation directors/governors and certain key posts within Catholic schools are held by 'practising Catholics'.
-This document defines what a 'practising Catholic' is for the purpose of these appointments.
-It should also be read in conjunction with 'Christ at the Centre' which provides a summary of why the Church provides Catholic schools.
+The Catholic Bishops' Conference of England and Wales requires that certain key posts within Catholic schools are held by 'practising Catholics'.
+This Supplement defines what a 'practising Catholic' is for the purpose of these appointments.

-Why does the Church insist that being a 'practising Catholic' is a requirement for holding certain key posts in Catholic schools?
+Why does the Church insist that being a 'practising Catholic' is a requirement for holding certain key posts in Catholic Schools?

-In schools with a religious character, it is already recognised, acknowledged and provided for in statutory legislation5 that to fulfil the objectives and activities of a school's particular religious ethos, it is necessary for posts within the school to be filled by those who are members of, or practise the religion of the school.
-Thus for teaching roles preference may be given to a Catholic and in non-teaching roles in England, to a Catholic where applying an occupational requirement to be a Catholic is a proportionate means of achieving a legitimate aim.6
+In schools with a religious character, it is already recognised, acknowledged and provided for in statutory legislation that to fulfil the objectives and activities of a school's particular religious ethos, it is necessary for posts within the school to be filled by those who are members of, or practise the religion of the school.
+Thus for teaching roles preference may be given to a Catholic and in non-teaching roles in England, to a Catholic where applying an occupational requirement to be a Catholic is a proportionate means of achieving a legitimate aim.